Shifting Times

 The display board gives the following information:

-The helmet and torch rest on the coat hooks.
+The helmet and cap lamp rest on the coat hooks.
 I am pondering how many pieces of Corten Steel are in the helmet.
 Any guesses?

 The token is symbolic and 1981 is the year the colliery closed.
 Usually, tokens would have their own board, so it could be seen who was in or out of the pit.
 In this instance, it has metaphorically been hung up for the last time.
 Neil Hall (A Fabulous North friend) took the photo of the token showing all the detail that Ray and Sam put into their work as you can see with the keyring and hook.

 Unlike most of Rays work this lights up at night.
-The torch has be made such that it shine a beacon of light for a few hours in the dark.
+The cap lamp has be made such that it shines a beacon of light for a few hours in the dark.

 From The My Sunderland website: